saalfeldlab/n5/README.md

 * arbitrary meta-data (stored as JSON or HDF5 attributes)
 * chunked n-dimensional tensor datasets
 * value-datatypes: [u]int8, [u]int16, [u]int32, [u]int64, float32, float64
-* compression: raw, gzip, bzip2, xz
+* compression: raw, gzip, zlib, bzip2, xz, and lz4 are included in this repository, custom compression schemes can be added

 Chunked datasets can be sparse, i.e. empty chunks do not need to be stored.